Extreme Rules (2009)

 The 2009 Extreme Rules was the inaugural Extreme Rules professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
 It was held for wrestlers from the promotion's Raw, SmackDown, and ECW brand divisions.
 The event took place on June 7, 2009, at the New Orleans Arena in New Orleans, Louisiana.
 The event was initially noted by WWE to be a direct continuation of the One Night Stand chronology and continued its theme of featuring various hardcore-based matches; in 2010, however, WWE noted that Extreme Rules was its own chronology of events separate from One Night Stand.

 There were eight matches scheduled on the event's card, though nine actually took place, and there was one dark match that occurred before the live broadcast.
 Six of the televised matches were contested under a hardcore stipulation.
 The main event was a Ladder match for SmackDown's World Heavyweight Championship, which saw Jeff Hardy defeat Edge to win the title.
 After the match, CM Punk cashed in his Money in the Bank contract, which guaranteed him a title match at the time and place of his choosing, and defeated Hardy to win the title.
-There were also two other highly publicized matches; the first was a Steel Cage match for Raw's WWE Championship between the champion Randy Orton and Batista, as well as a submission match between The Big Show and John Cena.
-Featured matches on the undercard included a No Holds Barred match between Rey Mysterio and Chris Jericho for SmackDown's Intercontinental Championship, CM Punk versus Umaga in a Samoan Strap match, and a Triple Threat Hardcore match for the ECW Championship.
+There were also two other highly publicized matches; the first was a Steel Cage match for Raw's WWE Championship between the champion Randy Orton and Batista, as well as a submission match between Big Show and John Cena.
+Featured matches on the undercard included a triple threat Hardcore match for the ECW Championship, a No Holds Barred match between Rey Mysterio and Chris Jericho for SmackDown's Intercontinental Championship, and CM Punk versus Umaga in a Samoan Strap match, which also Umaga's final match in WWE before his death.

 The event had 213,000 buys, up from the One Night Stand 2008 figure of 194,000 buys.

 Production

 Background

 From 2005 to 2008, World Wrestling Entertainment (WWE) ran a pay-per-view (PPV) entitled One Night Stand.
-While originally a reunion show for the defunct Extreme Championship Wrestling promotion, which WWE acquired in 2003, the concept of One Night Stand was that the event featured various matches that were contested under hardcore rules.
+While originally a reunion show for the defunct Extreme Championship Wrestling (ECW) promotion, which WWE acquired in 2003, the concept of One Night Stand was that the event featured various matches that were contested under hardcore rules.
 In 2009, Extreme Rules was established to replace One Night Stand and was initially noted by WWE to be a direct continuation of the One Night Stand chronology, with Extreme Rules continuing the concept of featuring hardcore-based matches.
-Extreme Championship Wrestling originally used the "extreme rules" term to describe the regulations for all of its matches; WWE adopted the term and has since used it in place of "hardcore match" or "hardcore rules".
+ECW originally used the "extreme rules" term to describe the regulations for all of its matches; WWE adopted the term and has since used it in place of "hardcore match" or "hardcore rules".
 The inaugural Extreme Rules event took place on June 7, 2009, at the New Orleans Arena in New Orleans, Louisiana and featured wrestlers from the Raw, SmackDown, and ECW brands.